kemvagyok/vitmma19-pw/README.md

 *    The web service listens on port 5000 inside the container and is mapped to port 8080 on the host.
 *    The web service depends on the ai service, which runs in its own container.
 *    The ai service can be accessed from the web container at http://ai:5000/.
-*    The web service is available from the host at: http://[IP_ADDRESS]:8080/
+*    The web service is available from the host at: http://[IP_ADDRESS]:8080/ (usually http://localhost:8080/)

 ### File Structure and Functions